-There is a third way; using Tailwind Tribes.
+There is a third way; using Tailwind Communities.

-Tailwind Tribes are a bit like Pinterest group boards but less effort and, in my view, give you better results.
+Tailwind Communities are a bit like Pinterest group boards but less effort and, in my view, give you better results.

 It means I can schedule my pins once a week and then forget about it.
 This saves a heap of time.

-A big plus with Tailwind is that you get to join 5 Tribes as part of your membership.
-Create great pins, pick active tribes and your tribe will share your pins for you.
+A big plus with Tailwind is that you get to join 5 Communities as part of your membership.
+Create great pins, pick active communities and your community will share your pins for you.

-These were my repins after just 41 days – all thanks to my tribe members…
+These were my repins after just 41 days – all thanks to my community members…

 In case you’re thinking yeah but what about actual blog traffic?
 (I had a comment recently on one of my Pinterest blog posts saying monthly unique views on Pinterest don’t mean anything if no-ones visiting your site.
 I totally agree).
 Here are my blog stats for the first 41 days…